- Reference Number: HEY179/2025

 - It is advisable not to bring valuables or money to the hospital the Trust will not accept responsibility for loss or theft.

-- Please eat and drink normally before coming in to hospital unless you have been advised not to do so.
+- Please eat and drink normally before coming into hospital unless you have been instructed not to do so.

-- On arrival in the ward a nurse will meet you and confirm the information that you gave at your pre-assessment appointment.
+- On arrival in the Day Case Unit a nurse will meet you and confirm the information that you gave at your pre-assessment appointment.

 - We will give you eye drops before the operation.
-This is to dilate (widen) the pupil of the eye.
+This is in order to dilate (widen) the pupil of the eye.

 - Patients are offered drinks and light snacks free of charge.

-- Visitors are asked to use the dining facilities in the Eye hospital café, main hospital or at the Women and Children’s hospital.
+- Visitors are asked to use the dining facilities in the main hospital or at the Women and Children’s Hospital.
 A drinks machine is also available on the ground floor of the Eye Hospital.

 - During your stay several checks are made, these are to ensure that you will be receiving the correct treatment.